 Integration with Griffin

 Griffin is our rule engine.
 Counters are sometimes an input to a particular rule, and one rule usually needs many counters to work together.
 We need to provide a better integration with Griffin on backend.
-We plan to minimize the current engineering effort when using counters on Griffin.
+We plan to minimise the current engineering effort when using counters on Griffin.
 A counter then becomes an automated input variable on Griffin, which can be configured on the web portal by any users.